-- 19.24 On 11 December 2005, the Daily Times reported that a representative for the Sikh and Hindu community had been appointed to the Meshrano Jirga, the Upper House of parliament.
-[75] - "After living in Afghanistan for more than two centuries, economic hardship is pushing many in the country's dwindling Sikh community to emigrate to India, their spiritual homeland...
-Sikhs who left Afghanistan since the Taliban was deposed by a US invasion in 2001 cite economic instability and lawlessness not the threat of communal violence as reasons for their departure."
-(Aljazeera.net, 14 June 2006) [3] - 19.26 The USSD 2006 Religious Freedom Report, published on 15 September 2006, stated that:
+19.24 "After living in Afghanistan for more than two centuries, economic hardship is pushing many in the country's dwindling Sikh community to emigrate to India, their spiritual homeland...
+Sikhs who left Afghanistan since the Taliban was deposed by a US invasion in 2001 cite economic instability and lawlessness - not the threat of communal violence - as reasons for their departure."
+(Aljazeera.net, 14 June 2006) [15a]

+19.25 The USSD 2007 Religious Freedom Report, published on 14 September 2007, stated that: